 |Less breaking in required||May need reproofing more regularly|

 There are generally two types of cut for a walking boot- mid and high.
-There is no such thing as a low cut walking boot; this would in fact be a walking shoe.
-Walking shoes are suited to walks on flat, well-defined trails but do not offer any ankle support or as much protection as boots from debris for rockier walks.
+There is no such thing as a low cut walking boot, this would be a walking shoe.

-Mid cut boots, opposed to shoes, protect your ankles and offer support and are ideal for shorter day walks.
+Mid cut boots, opposed to shoes, protect your ankles and offer support, ideal for shorter day walks.
 Higher cut boots offer more ankle support on rougher terrains but do not allow the same flexibility as a mid-cut boot.

 Now you know how to choose the best walking boots, why not use the links below to check out the Mountain Warehouse range.